Contact our corporate or local offices directly.

 When placing a signal harness there are three 'manual' placement modes, two of which have Start and End sub-modes.
 The mode specifies how corners are created when placing signal harnesses and the angles at which signal harnesses can be placed.
 During placement:

 Schematics have a definable electrical grid that makes it easy to define electrical connections between objects.
-While placing a Signal Harness, when the Signal Harness falls within the electrical grid range of another electrical object, the cursor will snap to the fixed object and a Hot Spot (red cross) will appear.
+While placing a Signal Harness, when the Signal Harness falls within the electrical grid range of another electrical object, the cursor will snap to the fixed object and a Hot Spot (blue cross) will appear.

 The Hot Spot guides you to where a valid connection can be made and automatically snaps the cursor to electrical connection points.

-The electrical grid can be defined in the General region of the Properties panel in Document Options mode (accessed when no objects are selected in the workspace).
+The electrical grid can be defined in the General region of the Properties panel in Document Options mode (accessed when no objects are selected in the design space).
 It is recommended that you set the electrical grid to be slightly smaller than the current snap grid, or it becomes difficult to position electrical objects one snap grid apart.

 When a signal harness object is selected, the following editing handles are available: